 Understandably, these measures increase the production and supply cost of our products.
 However, we firmly believe that our sustainability values will help to create a brighter future for our planet and also, the individual workers within the fashion industry supply chain that help make our products.

-Recycled polyester board shorts
+Recycled polyester board shorts, bikini's and rash vests!

 As surfers we are innately aware of the pristine beauty of our ocean environments, however humankind’s reliance on plastic is becoming a catastrophic problem and thus we need to stop our consumption of single use plastic in particular and refrain, reduce and reuse such materials.